Gary W. Jackson

 The People’s Advocate

 Gary Jackson is a name many attorneys in North Carolina know.
-He has been president of the NC Advocates for Justice and has held leadership positions in several other national and state organizations.
+He has been president of the North Carolina Advocates for Justice and has held leadership positions in several other national and state organizations.

 Gary is frequently asked to speak throughout the country at educational programs for lawyers and he regularly authors articles addressing current legal trends and developments.